What’s the purpose of #DisneyMustPay and the Disney Task Force?

 My client’s work was part of an acquisition by Disney, but has a different publisher listed; should I approach that publisher first?

-Some of the work-for-hire content is licensed by Disney to other companies, but Disney is responsible for paying the authors of the content they acquired.
+Some of the work-for-hire content is licensed by Disney to other companies, but Disney is responsible for paying the creators of the content they acquired.
 If the property is owned by Disney, it’s best to try Disney first.

-In some cases, the new company may not have access to the original contract and will need the your help in locating those records to make sure they have the rights and are paying the correct royalties to your client, the author.
+In some cases, the new company may not have access to the original contract and will need the your help in locating those records to make sure they have the rights and are paying the correct royalties to your client, the creator.

 Some of these properties have contracts dating back several decades, and the paperwork may have been lost.
 Regardless, Disney still has to honor the contract if they want the right to use that work, including with works for hire.
 Start by asking Disney to share a copy of the contract they have on file to see if it matches the other records you have.